46620/dd-training-site/README.md

 Afterwards, run `source ./venv/bin/activate` and `mkdocs serve` to start working on the website.

 Please take some time to familiarize yourself with mkdocs.
 [The site will detail everything for you.](https://www.mkdocs.org/#getting-started)

+## Deployment

+When you're ready to deploy the site, run `deploy.sh` to create a folder with the website in it.
+Afterwards copy it to your web root.